idiap/iss-wsj/README.txt

 3. Prepare for testing.

 a.
-CreateLM20k.sh
+CreateLMs.sh

 Converts the WSJ LM and word lists to generic formats in ./local

+c.
+CreateLM.sh wsj20k

+Creates a language model suitable for the selected decoder

 4. Now the test can be run.

 a.
-CreateRecDict.sh

-Creates the recognition dictionary for use with HDecode.

-b.
 ExtractTest.sh test-mfccez-si_et_20

 Extracts testing data.

-c.
+b.
 TestGMM.sh test-mfccez-si_et_20

 Runs the test.

-d.
+c.
 Score.sh test-mfccez-si_et_20

 Score the test.